robertlarkins/preferred-development-practices/C#/SolutionStructure.md

   build/
   docs/
   lib/
-  packages/
   samples/
   src/
   tests/
   .editorconfig
   .gitignore
   .gitattributes
-  build.cmd
-  build.sh
+  Directory.Build.props
   LICENSE
   NuGet.Config
   README.md
+  build.cmd
+  build.sh
+  global.json
   {solution}.sln
 ```

-- `src` - Main projects (the product code)
-- `tests` - Test projects
-- `docs` - Documentation stuff, markdown files, help files etc.
-- `samples` (optional) - Sample projects
-- `lib` - Things that can **NEVER** exist in a nuget package
 - `artifacts` - Build outputs go here.
 Doing a build.cmd/build.sh generates artifacts here (nupkgs, dlls, pdbs, etc.)
-- `packages` - NuGet packages.
-Since .Net Core, NuGet packages are no longer stored with the solution.
 - `build` - Build customizations (custom msbuild files/psake/fake/albacore/etc) scripts.
 This also contains any infrastructure templates that build the cloud environment (see [build folder](#build-folder) section)
+- `docs` - Documentation stuff, markdown files, help files etc.
+- `lib` - Things that can **NEVER** exist in a nuget package
+- `samples` (optional) - Sample projects
+- `src` - Main projects (the product code)
+- `tests` - Test projects
+- `.editorconfig` -
+- `.gitignore` -
+- `.gitattributes` -
+- `Directory.Build.props` -
+- `LICENSE` -
+- `NuGet.Config` -
 - `build.cmd` - Bootstrap the build for windows
 - `build.sh` - Bootstrap the build for *nix
-- `global.json` - ASP.NET vNext only
+- `global.json` (optional) - ASP.NET vNext only
+- `{solution}.sln`

-The reason for having the folder names lower case rather than Pascal casing seems to be to make them less prominent.
-They are a way of grouping projects, and with being lower case they are less conspicuous.
+Having folder names lower case rather than Pascal casing makes them less prominent.
+They are a way of grouping projects, and lower case makes them less conspicuous.
 It also helps differentiate these folder from ones that are used inside projects as part of the NameSpacing.

 > #### Note
 > A number of the [dotnet core repositories](https://github.com/dotnet) now use [Arcade](https://github.com/dotnet/arcade) to provide a consistent build experience.
 These repositories now use an *eng* directory instead of a *build* directory.
 This may become the new standard from dotnet core 3.
 But at present this is a wait-and-see.